 The place reopened in 1975, and the Queen was the official owner of the studio from 1979 till 1993.
 The British band recorded some of their most successful songs in the Mountain Studios, reaching six albums in total.

-From “Bicycle Race”, a song that Freddie wrote inspired by the Tour de France bikers passing through Montreux, and “Under Pressure” which resulted from an impromptu meeting with David Bowie, all the way to Freddie’s last recorded song “Mother Love“ (the posthumous album “Made in Heaven”) that squeezed the final drops of creativity out of a dying artist, Mountain Studios truly remained Queen’s kingdom.
+From “Bicycle Race”, a song that Freddie wrote inspired by the Tour de France bikers passing through Montreux, and “Under Pressure” which resulted from an impromptu meeting with David Bowie, all the way to Freddie’s last recorded song “Mother Love“ (the posthumous album “Made in Heaven”) that squeezed the final drops of creativity out of a dying artist, Mountain Studios truly remained Queen’s kingdom in Montreux.

 Since 2013, the Mercury Phoenix Trust, a foundation set up to support global HIV/AIDS initiatives, manages Freddie Mercury’s recording studio in Montreux as a museum.

 The eccentric costumes, handwritten song lyrics, original microphone, music instruments, and other Queen memorabilia are enriched by a replica of the sound studio where visitors can mix the band’s hits to their liking.
 In a small cinema, excerpts from the “Queen – Days of our Lives” documentary are screened.

 The entrance to the “Queen: The Studio Experience” is free, and the venue is open daily from 9 am till 9 pm.

 4. Write a message on Queen Tribute Wall

 The eastern wall of the Casino Barrière Montreux, just where the original entrance to the Mountain Studios was, is a dedicated space for messages left by numerous Queen fans from all around the world.

 It started spontaneously with writings on the studio door, then it spread to the surrounding walls, and finally was extended to the entire eastern facade of the casino, now known as the Queen Tribute Wall.